Internship in a company

 The internship: a pillar of the INSEEC pedagogy

-The internship periods allow students, throughout their studies, to build a professional project that reflects their personality.
+The internship allows students to build a professional project throughout their studies that reflects their personality.

 Whether mandatory or optional, internships are a real added value on a student’s CV.
-They allow them to develop skills and know-how and thus increase their responsibility in order to succeed in their professional integration once they graduate.
+Internships allow students to develop skills and know-how and thus increase their responsibility in order to succeed in their professional integration once they graduate.

 5 INSEEC students sitting at a desk, working

-These periods in the company, during which the students actively participate in the activity of their host structure, are a real opportunity for them to :
+Internships where the students actively participate in the activity of their host structure are a real opportunity for them to:

-• prepare themselves for the realities of the business world, even before they graduate: they discover hierarchical structures, teamwork, professional conduct, etc.
+• Prepare themselves for the realities of the business world, even before they graduate, by learning the ins and outs of hierarchical structures, teamwork, professional conduct, etc.

-The internships can be carried out in alternating school/company rhythm (3 days/2 days, 3 weeks/1 week) or in full time company (from 1 to 6 months).
+The internships can be carried out in alternating school/company rhythm (3 days/2 days, 3 weeks/1 week) or full time with the company (from 1 to 6 months).

-• thematic workshops: writing a CV, making a successful LinkedIn profile, developing your network, negotiating your salary, etc.
+• Themed workshops: writing a CV, crafting a successful LinkedIn profile, developing a professional network, negotiating salary, etc.

-• Tools: daily distribution of internship and job offers on an internal platform, database of completed internships, alumni network, INSEEC CV library, etc.
+• Resources: daily distribution of internship and job offers on an internal platform, database of completed internships, alumni network, INSEEC CV library, etc.

 INSEEC students working outside on their group project